-The risk with the most material effect on the SCR is operational risk whereby an increase in the Technical Provisions show a material sensitivity, in terms of solvency ratio, which drives the operational risk charge.
-The

-Company has robust controls in place to ensure the reserves are appropriate, as set out in section B.1.1.5.1.
+The risk with the most material effect on the SCR is Underwriting whereby a twenty-five percent increase in Claims provisions drives 27.6% negative impact to the Solvency Ratio.
+The Company has robust controls in place to ensure the reserves are appropriate, as set out in section B.1.1.5.1.
 The Actuarial function provides a report to the Board annually on the Technical Provisions.